mwkho/jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2.

-## Additional Steps for Apple M1 Machines
+Features include:

-1. Make sure that you are runnning Ruby 2.6.6 (`ruby -v`)
+* Guest checkout
-1. Install ImageMagick `brew install imagemagick imagemagick@6 --build-from-source`
+* User registration and sign-in
-2. Remove Gemfile.lock
+* Prevent user from adding an out of stock item to cart
-3. Replace Gemfile with version provided [here](https://gist.githubusercontent.com/FrancisBourgouin/831795ae12c4704687a0c2496d91a727/raw/ce8e2104f725f43e56650d404169c7b11c33a5c5/Gemfile)
+* Admin rights for adding a product and category

 ## Setup